erlcloud/erlcloud/README.md

  - explicit lists of route53 AZ endpoints
  - OS environment variable, comes handy for ECS deployments.
 Env should be of comma separated string like:`"myAZ1.sqs-dns.amazonaws.com,myAZ2.sqs-dns.amazonaws.com"`

-Upon config generation, `erlcloud` will check the AZ of the deployment and match it to the first one of the pre-configured DNS records to use.
+Upon config generation, `erlcloud` will check the AZ of the deployment and match it to one of the pre-configured DNS records.
+First match is used and if not match found default is used.

 ## Basic use ##